Quantum Chaos and Universal Trotterisation Behaviours in Digital Quantum Simulations: Physical Models and Their Trotterisations

 \section{Physical Models and Their Trotterisations}

-To obtain a more comprehensive understanding of the Trotterisation threshold observed in Refs~\cite{HeylM2019QLTE, SiebererLM2019DQC}, we consider a set of paradigmatic model systems, which share the feature that their Trotterised dynamics could be realisable experimentally in the near future: the (i) Ising (in all-to-all interactions limit), (ii) Heisenberg, and (iii) Rabi-Dicke models.
+To obtain a more comprehensive understanding of the effects of Trotterisation on DQS performance (including not only the threshold observed in Refs~\cite{HeylM2019QLTE, SiebererLM2019DQC}, but also, e.g., pre-threshold behaviours), we consider a set of paradigmatic model systems, which share the feature that their Trotterised dynamics could be realisable experimentally in the near future (Fig.~\ref{Fig:2_Models}): the (i) Ising (in all-to-all interactions limit), (ii) Heisenberg, and (iii) Rabi-Dicke models.
 In this section, we provide descriptions of the model Hamiltonians $H_{M}$ and their experimentally realisable Trotter-Suzuki decompositions.
-Since our goal is to investigate the threshold behaviour of Trotter errors, we do not provide either an extensive or a complete summary (or references) of these models.
+Since our goal is to investigate Trotterisation performance behaviours, we do not provide either an extensive or a complete summary (or references) of these models.
 They are extensively studied fundamental quantum models describing magnetism (Ising and Heisenberg~\cite{Nolting2009QTM}) and light-matter interactions (Rabi-Dicke~\cite{Rabi1936PSQ, Dicke1954CSRP, JaynesCummings, TavisCummings, DiazF2019USC}), and they and their various generalisations and modifications offer rich physical phenomena and practical applications, such as quantum phase transitions (in Ising~\cite{Zurek2005QPT, Heyl2013PTI, Heyl2019QPT}, Heisenberg~\cite{Dyson2976PTHM}, and Dicke and Rabi models~\cite{Dicke1954CSRP, Hwang2015QPTR}), and even mappings to NP problems~\cite{Lucas2014INP}.